keymanapp/keyman/windows/src/desktop/help/start/rtl.md

+---
-# How To - Type in Right-to-Left Languages
+title: How To - Type in Right-to-Left Languages
+---

 If you will be typing in a right-to-left language (like Arabic, Farsi, Hebrew, or Yiddish) there are three things you should know before you